 Medical Receptionist Phone Etiquette 101

-Answering the phone isn’t something we put much thought into.
-It should be as simple as helping a patient set an appointment or answer a common question.
-But a phone call is often the first interaction a patient can have with your practice, and it’s crucial to have proper phone etiquette.
-As patient communication experts, MedCall Plus has identified the top 5 phone etiquette rules that can significantly impact your patient experience.
+Many medical offices, such as hospitals and medical practices, do not give enough importance to answering the phone.
+It should be as simple as conversing or helping a customer who enters your office.
+But a phone call is often the first interaction a patient can have with your medical practice, and it’s crucial to have proper phone etiquette.
+MedCall Plus provides medical answering services and has identified the top 5 phone etiquette rules that can considerably impact your medical business.

 1.Speak Clearly